Beginner Cat Photo Skills, Cat Portraiture Tips and Inspiration, Cat Reviews and News

 All of these play a part and this works for you and your cat photography as much as for high-flying professionals who shoot for newspapers, magazines or portraits.

-For cat photography many people are not professionals and may never travel far from home.
-So remember that location isn’t everything and you don’t have to travel to the Greek Islands or Japan’s Cat Island to capture a prize winning photo.
+For cat photography many people are not professionals and some never travel far from home.
+Rather than compare yourself with others, remember that location isn’t everything and you don’t have to travel to the Greek Islands or Japan’s Cat Island to capture a prize winning photo.
 Here’s how I know.

 My Muse® Medallion winning series of emergency rescue Sam was shot in one room and on the side of the house that doesn’t get the sun.
 Critically, it captures not simply Sam’s face but his journey through the damage you can see on his neck and his recovery.
-It tells a meaningful story of hope and rescue.
+It tells a meaningful story of hope and rescue without travelling far from home.

 Cat looking of window